uliramminger/gdstruct/README.md

 Use indentation with two spaces for the definition of elements and for nested structures.
 Tab characters are not allowed for indentation.

+The default data structure is a hash.
+By default, the key of a key-value pair is always converted into a symbol.

 ## Another Example